ajinkya933/Tensorflow_Api_Docker_Files/README.md

 # Tensorflow_Api_Docker_Files

-To build the docker fil navigate to each folder and type:
+To build the docker file navigate to each folder and type:

 ```
 docker build -t tensorflow .